-A budget forecasts the financial results and financial position of a company for one or more future periods.
-A budget is used for planning and performance measurement purposes, which can involve spending for fixed assets, rolling out new products, training employees, setting up bonus plans, controlling operations, and so forth.
+A budget is used to forecast the financial results and financial position of an entity for a future period.
+It is used for planning and performance measurement purposes, which can involve spending for fixed assets, rolling out new products, training employees, setting up bonus plans, controlling operations, and so forth.

 Many budgets are prepared on electronic spreadsheets, though larger businesses prefer to use budget-specific software that is more structured and so is less liable to contain computational errors.

 A prime use of the budget is as a performance baseline for the measurement of actual results.
 It can be misleading to do so, since budgets typically become increasingly inaccurate over time, resulting in large variances that have no basis in actual results.
 To reduce this problem, some companies periodically revise their budgets to keep them closer to reality, or only budget for a few periods into the future, which gives the same result.

 Another option that sidesteps budgeting problems is to operate without a budget.
 Doing so requires an ongoing short-term forecast from which business decisions can be made, as well as performance measurements based on what a peer group is achieving.
 Though operating without a budget can at first appear to be too slipshod to be effective, the systems that replace a budget can be remarkably effective.